 Modifications for students who have been diagnosed with a learning disability do change the standards of the instruction and how students are evaluated.
 These students are not expected to master the same academic content as general education students in the same grade level.
-The Smart Kids with Learning Disabilities website reports that teachers, for example, can modify a student's curriculum by assigning projects instead of written reports and by rewording high level questions in simpler language.
+The Understood.org website reports that teachers, for example, can modify a student's curriculum by assigning projects instead of written reports and by rewording high-level questions in simpler language.

 Test Accomodations and Modifications

-Modifications on assessments are made for students who do not have extensive cognitive disabilities, have access to grade level instruction and are not likely to reach grade level proficiency in the same time frame as their classmates.
-In a 2010 study by the National Dissemination for Students with Disabilities, researchers found that testing adaptations are divided into four categories called modes.
-Presentation mode allows for larger fonts or placing fewer items on a page.
-Response mode allows for the use of lined paper or for students to respond in sign language or by computer texts.
-Setting mode allows for students to test in small groups.
-Timing mode allows students to have extended time on test if needed.
-Test accommodations have to be included on the student's Individual Education Plan prior to testing.
+Modifications on assessments are made for students who do not have extensive cognitive disabilities, have access to grade-level instruction and are not likely to reach grade-level proficiency in the same time frame as their classmates.
+According to the New York State Education Department, reasonable testing adaptations include providing students extra time to complete their exam, placing students in a test-taking area with few distractions, offering different ways to respond to test questions, and changing the way in which the test is presented.
+Test accommodations have to be included on the student's Individual Education Plan (IEP) prior to testing.

 The Individuals with Disabilities Education Act mandates that all students with disabilities be afforded with a free and appropriate public education.
-After 2004, the No Child Left Behind Act did not permit modifications on state and national assessments, but teachers can continue to make modifications on classroom instruction assignments.
-Teachers, in making modifications, are allowed to ask fewer questions on assignments or allow students to work at lower grade levels by providing challenging work to students that meet their academic levels in reading comprehension and math.
+After 2004, the No Child Left Behind Act did not permit modifications on state and national assessments, but the 2015 Every Child Succeeds Act put the power back into the hands of parents and teachers.
+They have the ability to decide on which if any standardized tests their student with a disability will take, as long as they're complying with state and local guidelines.
+Teachers, in making modifications in classroom work, are permitted to ask fewer questions on assignments or allow students to work at lower grade levels by providing challenging work to students that meet their academic levels in reading comprehension and math.

 - University of Washington: Working Together -- K12 Teachers and Students with Disabilities